peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * `final ERounding getRounding()`<br>
- Gets the desired rounding mode when converting numbers that can't be represented in the given precision and exponent range.
+ Gets the desired rounding mode when converting numbers that can't be represented in the specified precision and exponent range.

 * `final int getTraps()`<br>
  Gets the traps that are set for each flag in the context.